 Subsequently, White did not seek another congressional term.
 Instead, he moved his family north in 1901 and told an interviewer, “I cannot live in North Carolina and be a man, and be treated as a man.”
 The state would not send another Black member to the U.S. Congress until 1992.

 It was during this pendulum swing from the era of Republican promise to the Democratic stranglehold of the “Solid South” that the vast majority of America’s Confederate monuments were erected.
 The Southern Poverty Law Center has documented the installation of some 400 monuments nationwide between 1900 and 1915.
 Many, like Tarboro’s statue, were donated by local chapters of the UDC.

-Professors Ewa Silver and Karin Zipf of Eastern Carolina University contracted with the town to open and make recommendations on the preservation of the time capsule.
+Professors Ewa Silver and Karin Zipf of East Carolina University contracted with the town to open and make recommendations on the preservation of the time capsule.
 “The special appearances of Governor Charles Brantley Aycock and Julian S. Carr,” they wrote in their official report, “strongly signify the white supremacist intentions behind the monument’s installation.”

 But not everyone in the town of nearly 11,000 shares this perspective.